BDC Hamburger Icon

 You can take certain measures to evaluate job applicants’ attitudes during the hiring process:

-4. Favor internal promotions and employee referrals.
-It is easier to understand an employee’s attitude if they already work for you.
+4. Favor internal promotions and employee referrals: It is easier to understand an employee’s attitude if they already work for you.
 Instead of taking a risk on a new hire, it may be helpful to promote from within your company.
-Employee referrals are also a great way to gather insight on candidates’ attitudes.
+Employee referrals are also a great way to gather insight into candidates’ attitudes.

 • Will this worker interact with other employees, customers or clients?